Sellmore-Co/campaign-cart/docs/purchase-event-implementation.md

 2. If a user leaves before the event is fired, it should fire when they first visit any page with the order's ref_id
 3. Events should not be duplicated within a session or when revisiting pages with ref_id
 4. The implementation should work consistently across both receipt pages and upsell pages
+5. Purchase events should be triggered for each accepted upsell

 ## Implementation

-The solution uses a "pending purchase event" flag in sessionStorage to track which orders need events fired:
+The solution uses flags in sessionStorage to track which orders and upsells need events fired:

-### 1. Set Pending Flag on Order Creation
+### 1. Main Order Purchase Tracking

 When an order is successfully created in `PaymentHandler.js`: